rouni001/Sequenced-Reads-Sorting-Problem/README.md

-# HW_SG
+# Sequenced Reads Sorting Problem
-This repo presents the implementation for a fast sequences ordering counter from FASTA sequences.
+This repo presents the implementation for a fast sequences sorting counter from FASTA sequences.
 To determine the number of distinct ways to order a set of sequences, leveraging the fact some sequences may be subsequences of others, our algorithm is based on a directed graph-based approach with caching.

-## Author
+## Author & Date
 Rachid Ounit, Ph.D.

 02/07/2025